oracoraque/slop_fork/README.md

 ## Future

 + User statuses, general user tracking
-+ Use msgpack instead of json for pr0kdb, and maybe rethink the database commands
++ Use msgpack instead of json for slopdb, and maybe rethink the database commands
 + More extensive privileges
 + More modules